mbanados/Garage-Door/README.md

 Edit the password in index.php (currently set to "cars")

-connect your relay board (Sainsmart or otherwise) to GPIO 18, 27 and 22 or change what you need.
+connect your relay board (Sainsmart or otherwise) to GPIO 18 (door) , 27 (inside light)  and 22 (outside light)  or change what you need.

 connect a magnetic switch to GPIO 20 as follows: